apache/nuttx/configs/README.txt

 		CONFIG_PREALLOC_WDOGS - The number of pre-allocated watchdog structures.
 The system manages a pool of preallocated watchdog structures to minimize dynamic allocations
+		CONFIG_DEV_FIFO_SIZE - Size, in bytes, of the buffer to allocated for FIFO support

 	TCP/IP and UDP support via uIP
 		CONFIG_NET - Enable or disable all network features